William Trickett Smith II: Background

-Death of Jana Claudia Gómez Menéndez
+Murder of Jana Claudia Gómez Menéndez

 Smith briefly lived with his wife's family in Trujillo, Peru.

-Smith met Jana Claudia Gómez Menéndez through an internet chat room in 2006.
-They met via Match.com.
+Smith met Jana Claudia Gómez Menéndez through the internet chat room Match.com in 2006.
 Her father José Gómez is a prison guard in Peru.
 The two were married on March 1, 2007, at her hometown of Trujillo, Peru, and lived there for some time with her parents.
 On July 4, 2007, Gómez Menéndez told her mother that she planned to meet Smith in the capital city of Lima.
 She traveled to Lima on the next day to meet him at the San Remo Hotel.
 Smith called the parents of Gómez Menéndez from the United States on July 11.
 When her family said that they thought she was with him, he allegedly denied that he had been in Peru at that time.
 Gómez Menéndez was reported missing by her family on July 26.
 Smith returned to Peru from the United States on July 31 to assist in the search for Gómez Menéndez.
 When her mother Patricia Menéndez noticed that Smith had Jana's diary, he allegedly responded that he must have mistakenly taken it back with him to the United States.

 On August 16, the day after the 2007 Peru earthquake, the dismembered body of Gómez Menéndez was discovered by fishermen in a large blue suitcase that washed up on a beach at the Barranco District of Lima.
 Smith left the country on the same day.
 Police believe that the suitcase, which was found attached to thick green cords, had been kept submerged by a weight and broke free by the force of the quake; the epicenter was located in the ocean 150 kilometers (93 mi) south of Lima.
 Patricia Menéndez identified her daughter's partially decomposed remains by a butterfly tattoo on the back of the neck and vowed to seek justice.
 The case attracted widespread attention in Peru and became known as "El Enigma de la Mariposa" ("The Mystery of the Butterfly").